Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ### Rise of an Empire

-*"For every spell cast, for every battle won, Gallia's power grew.
-No land, no king, no god could stand before us."*
+> *"For every spell cast, for every battle won, Gallia's power grew.
+No land, no king, no god could stand before us."*{ .emq }
 — Chancellor Armand Leclerc, Reflections on Empire
 { .quote }